Krushnakdas56/Calculator/README.md

 # Calculator
-This is a web cal.
+This is a web Calculator.

-code is open.